OnVUE Online Proctored Testing

 Applications to sit the OnVUE UCAT 2026 will open on 23 June 09:30 BST and close on 10 September 15:00 BST.
 Applications are not accepted outside these dates.

-The OnVUE UCAT is sat in your home or other private location whilst you are monitored by an offsite proctor via webcam and microphone.
-Test content is the same as tests delivered in test centres.
+The OnVUE UCAT is sat at home or in another private location.
+You are monitored by an offsite proctor via webcam and microphone.

 When can I sit the OnVUE UCAT?